Oncurrent/zeno/README.md

 # Zeno Concepts

+## Branches
+When you create a Zeno client you specify which branch it will use.
+TODO

 ## Data
 Zeno stores all state in a tree.
 There is one schema for the tree, usually quite nested.
 The schema is created and passed to the Zeno server at creation